20 Home Organizing Mistakes You’re Probably Making (And How to Fix Them!)

 One thing most of us don’t need help with is acquiring more stuff, so leave room for that eventuality.
-“Leave some room to grow in your cabinets, bins, drawers, and shelves,” suggests Granok.
+“Leave some room to grow in your cabinets, bins, drawers and shelves,” suggests Granok.
 Otherwise, you’ll outgrow your storage containers, find yourself storing stuff in random spots, and you’ll never be able to find things when you need them.

-They don’t forget to plan for storage
+You don’t plan for storage

 “I never buy anything unless I know where it’s going to live in my home,” says Standolyn Robertson, certified professional organizer and owner of Things in Place.
 This goes for everything from that new juicer you want to that sweater you’ve been eyeing.
 This rule of thumb will help you “buy one, let go of one” and avoid the problem of having something new and nowhere to store it.

-They don’t make a mess in the pantry
+You make a mess in the pantry

 If you buy in bulk, take the individual items out of the giant bag.
 “Never leave bulk items, such as protein bars and snack foods, in large packages,” advises Laura Leist, author of Eliminate Chaos: The 10-Step Process to Organize Your Home & Life.
 She places often-used items into bins in the pantry for easy access.
 That said, these are the things you should never buy in bulk.

-They don’t let dishes linger
+You let dishes linger

 One sure way to get your day off to a bad start is to wake up to a pile of dirty dishes in the morning, says Gayle Goddard, certified professional organizer and owner of The Clutter Fairy, LLC.
 Deal with the dishes before you go to bed, because “a spotless sink sets the tone for your house—and your day,” she says.

-They don’t skip the dividers
+You skip dividers

 Never toss things in a drawer without dividers.
 “By using dividers you’ll know what and how many you have,” says Kathi Burns, certified professional organizer of Add Space to Your Life.
 “This also saves you from going overboard buying excess items you already own but cannot find.”
 The dividers don’t have to fancy—upcycled shoe boxes will do the trick.